Healthyhorns Billing Office

 • When you use your health insurance, UHS bills (files a claim with) the health insurance company for the charges incurred at your visit.
 When the insurance company processes that claim, they send the policy holder a statement called an Explanation of Benefits (EOB).
 This is a statement with information about your visit.
 This includes the date, what services were provided (including lab tests), how much insurance paid, and any amount you may be responsible to pay.
 You may contact your health plan directly to see if your Explanation of Benefits can be sent to your address instead of the primary plan holder’s address OR see how detailed the Explanation of Benefits sent are.

-• If you don't want to use your insurance for an appointment at UHS, you must notify the Healthyhorns Billing Office at the conclusion of your visit.
-You can do so by phone, email, or by sending a message in your portal.
-If your visit also includes lab services, you will need to inform the lab at check-in also.
-Billing/Insurance will provide you with a “Good Faith Estimate” of your charges and you can review and decide if you wish to proceed.
-If so, you will be required to either have charges sent to your What I Owe OR pay in full by 5pm on the day of your visit.
+• If you don't want to use your insurance for an appointment at UHS, you must notify the Healthyhorns Billing Office at the conclusion of your visit and sign a consent form.
+You may contact Billing by phone, email or through your portal.
+If your visit includes lab services, you must also notify the lab at check-in.

-• Your appointment may cost significantly more than $10.
+• Your appointment may cost significantly more than $15.
 Because of insurance regulations, UHS cannot use the student administrative health fee (included in your tuition) to help cover office visits or other costs for students who have insurance and choose not to use it.

-If you receive lab tests at your appointment, the results could indicate a need for further testing, which will automatically be completed on the specimens collected at your appointment.
+• If you receive lab tests at your appointment, the results could indicate a need for further testing, which will automatically be completed on the specimens collected at your appointment.
 If this happens, UHS will notify you.
 If you don't want UHS to bill your insurance company for those additional tests, you must pay for them within two business days after you are notified

 These plans cannot be used at UHS.
 Students with these plans are eligible to receive additional subsidized services, as long as UHS knows your insurance status.
+Let UHS confirm if we can file to your health plan by submitting your insurance information in your MyUHS/CMHC portal under Insurance Details OR confirming the information on file for you is up to date.

 HMO or EPO (Health Maintenance Organization or Exclusive Provider Organization, a type of insurance that, except in medical emergencies, usually pays for care only when provided by doctors who work for or contract with the HMO or in the case of EPOs, these plans have limited provider network tied to a hospital or group or geographical area.) so these plans typically do not pay for services at UHS.